Learn what a high protein diet is, how it helps with fat loss, and benefits of some high protein foods.

 Chicken breast is low in fat while being high in high quality protein.
 Regular consumption can reduce appetite while maintaining muscle mass, meaning a better chance for losing fat.
 For the healthiest way to cook it, consider baking it in the oven or stir frying it.

 Fish is rich in amino acids, protein building blocks, and B vitamins which support energy and metabolism.
-Some kinds of fish are also a great source of essential omega-3 fatty acids which reduce chronic disease and inflammation.
+Some kinds of fish are also a great source of essential omega-3 fatty acids which can help reduce chronic disease and inflammation.

 Remember that while protein is important, don't neglect carbohydrates and healthy fats.
 A well-balanced diet provides essential nutrients and helps maintain overall health.
 Even healthy, high-protein foods can contribute to weight gain in excess.
 So focus on balanced, natural foods that make you feel energized and good.
 Not sure how much you should be eating?
 Check out Lifesum!